How To Be A Good Director. Tips & Advice.

 Instead, lead with the positives.

-This way you avoid hurt feelings and bruised egos, and you still get a changed performance the next take.
+This way, you avoid hurt feelings and bruised egos while still getting a changed performance in the next take.

 Treat your actors as people with feelings.
 They know they won’t nail it perfectly how you want the first time through, so they’re waiting to be directed.